wallandall/azure-webserver-from-code/README.md

        - name
        - password
        - tenant
    4. From the above output, create 3 environment variables.
-These variables will be used in the packer template in step 3
+These variables will be used in the Packer template in Step 5
       - ARM_CLIENT_ID = appId value
       - ARM_CLIENT_SECRET = password value
       - ARM_TENANT_ID = tenant value
    5. To get your Subscription ID, run  ` az account list ` , your Subscription ID is also available in the Azure Portal
    6. Add the Subscription ID to an Environment Variable called ARM_SUBSCRIPTION_ID
 5. Configure and Deploy a Packer Image
-   1. Ensure the data in the server.js file corresponds to the environment variables created in step 2
+   1. Ensure the data in the server.js file corresponds to the environment variables described above.
    2. Update server.json to reflect your requirements i.e.:
-      -  "image_sku": "18.04-LTS"
+      - **image_sku**: The default is Ubuntu 18.04-LTS
-      -  "location": "germanywestcentral"
+      -  **location**: The default location is germanywestcentral
-      -  "vm_size": "Standard_B1s"
+      -  **vm_size**: The default VM Size is Standard_B1s
    3. To create the Packer Image Run: `packer build server.json`
       1. If you did not create the environment variables as mentioned in step 3 or do not want to create an environment variable your can run `packer build -var 'key=value server.json` where key and value are the required variables.
 6. Deploy to Azure with Terraform